dillonbaxendell/weekend-redux-feedback-loop/INSTRUCTIONS.md

 ### DEPLOY
 Deploy your project to Heroku.
 You'll need to read the special instructions for building and deploying with React.

+To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)